telehash/TMesh/TMesh.md

 ### Lost Mode

-Every mesh must define and share one or more `lost epochs` that are used to send beacons for synchronization of any lost motes.
+Every mesh must define and share one or more common `lost headers` that are used to generate `lost epochs` that assist with background synchronization of any lost motes.

-The lost epoch headers are combined with the first 8 bytes of each mote's hashname to derive every mote-specific lost epoch.
-When lost or seeking a lost mote, a beacon with a minimum/zero length is transmitted during the mesh lost epoch to signal the mote's timing sync and current window (based on the frequency).
+The lost headers (8 bytes) are combined with the first 8 bytes of each mote's hashname to derive every mote-specific `lost epoch`.
+These epochs are used for receive only, a mote can only listen and receive encrypted handshakes on their own unique lost epoch that provide new link epochs to synchronize with.

-The mote's individual lost epoch must only be used to receive handshakes that contain the unique link epochs available.

-Motes may run multiple concurrent lost epochs to minimize the discovery time.
+The lost mode takes advantage of the fact that every epoch makes use of a shared medium that is divided into channels, such that every lost epoch will have some overlap with other private link epochs that a mote is transmitting on.
+In order to minimize the time required to re-synchronize, only the first and second window sequence of the lost epoch are used.
+When any mote sends any knock on the same channel as one of their lost epoch sequence 0, they should then attempt to receive a handshake knock at that lost epoch sequence 1.

+The local leader should attempt to maximize their use of lost epoch overlapping channels to allow for fast resynchronization, even to the point of sending arbitrary/random knocks on that channel if nothing has been transmitted recently.
+When a mote is lost, it should also send regular knocks on the lost epoch channels of nearby known motes.

+### Pairing Mode

+When a new un-linked mote must be introduced directly into a mesh and there is no out-of-band mechanism to signal the public key material for existing motes, a special temporary pairing mode may be enabled on an existing mote.
+The un-linked mote must minimally have the lost headers to derive the pairing channel that will be used.

+When pairing mode is enabled on an existing mote in the mesh, it will build a `pairing epoch` by combining the lost epoch with 8 zero bytes, and send a special pair knock on that epoch's window sequence 0.
+The pair knock must contain the senders public key so that the un-linked mote can generate an encrypted handshake.
+The special pair knock also serves as a lost knock time base allowing the recipient to derive the unique lost epoch for the sender and immediately send a handshake back to establish a link.

+This functionality should not exist or be enabled/deployed by default, it should only be included when management policy explicitly requires it for special use cases.

 ## Mesh